unytics/bigfunctions/README.md

 BigFunctions is both:

 > 1. **Some Open-Source BigQuery functions (💪 hello SQL-superpowers) callable without install from any GCP project**
-> 2. **A framework to define, test, deploy, document and monitor your own BigQuery functions** (in addition to the ones available in this repo). 👉 BigFunctions Framework Features:
+> 2. **A framework to define, test, deploy, document and monitor your own BigQuery functions** (in addition to the ones available in this repo). 👉 BigFunctions Framework features:
 >     1. 💚 **A standard to define BigQuery routines as yaml files be it sql/js/remote UDF or procedures**
->     2. 💚 **`bigfun`: a CLI (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project**
+>     2. 💚 **`bigfun` CLI (Command Line Interface) to test, deploy, document and monitor these BigQuery routines in your project**

 <br>